-Table S1) because the matched filter scores for these regions on these marks are higher for STARR-seq peaks (Figure S3).
-The degree to which the matched filter scores for promoters and enhancers are higher than the matched filter scores for the rest of the genome is a measure of the signal to noise ratio for regulatory region prediction in the corresponding feature's genomic track and the larger the separation between positives and negatives, the greater the accuracy of the corresponding matched filter for predicting active regulatory regions.
+- H3K4me2, and DHS matched filters are the most accurate marks (Table S1) because the matched filter scores for these regions on these marks are higher for STARR-seq - peaks.
+The degree to which the matched filter scores for promoters and enhancers are higher than the matched filter scores for the rest of the genome is a measure of the signal to noise ratio for regulatory region prediction in the corresponding feature's - genomic track The larger the separation between positives and negatives, the greater the accuracy of the corresponding matched filter for predicting active regulatory regions.
 Interestingly, the distribution of matched filter scores for STARR-seq peaks are unimodal for each histone mark except for H3K4me1, H3K4me3, and H2Av, which are bimodal (Figure S3).
 We also show that the matched filter scores are more accurate for predicting active STARR-seq peaks than enrichment of signal alone as they outperform the histone peaks on ROC and PR curves (Figure S4).

 While a single STARR-seq experiment identifies thousands of active regulatory regions, these regions display core-promoter specificity and different sets of enhancers are identified when different core promoters are used in the same cell-type [47-51].
-As we wanted to create a framework to predict all the enhancers and promoters active in a particular cell-type, we combined the peaks identified from multiple STARR-seq experiments in the S2 cell-type and reassessed the performance of the matched filters at predicting these regulatory regions.
+As we wanted to create a framework to predict all the enhancers and promoters active in a particular cell type, we combined the peaks identified from multiple STARR-seq experiments in the S2 cell-type and reassessed the performance of the matched filters at predicting these regulatory regions.
 Merging the STARR-seq peaks from multiple core promoters in the S2 cell-type leads to higher AUROC and AUPR for the matched filters from most histone marks (Figure 2).